qurator-spk/ocrd-galley/README.md

   OCR-D-OCR-CALAMARI/OCR-D-OCR-CALAMARI_00000024.xml
 ~~~

-The workflow also produces OCR evaluation reports using
+The example workflow also produces OCR evaluation reports using
 [dinglehopper](https://github.com/qurator-spk/dinglehopper), if ground truth was
 available:
 ~~~